deansaco/825/README.md

 Results when evaluating the GoogleNet model: Training Accuracy: 99.91%, Test Accuracy: 96.53%, Validation Accuracy: 97.26%.
 There is little difference between these accuracies, implying very little overfitting.
 GoogleNet and Alexnet significantly outperform LeNet for image classification.
-The training and testing accuracies of LeNet, AlexNet, and GoogleNet can be compared in Figure 3 below.
+The training and testing accuracies of GoogleNet can be compared in the Figure below.

 ![googlenet](https://user-images.githubusercontent.com/56232251/186502024-82b92495-c428-4e01-9d86-e3e7759c888c.png)